turbolinks/turbolinks/README.md

 ## Page Caching

-Turbolinks caches recently-visited pages in memory for instant display on the next visit.
-The page cache is *limited to ten entries*.
-The intent is not to maintain a long-lived cache of every visited page – the longer-lived the cache, the more likely its entries are to be stale.
-The purpose of the page cache is to    make navigation to recently-visited pages appear instant.
+Turbolinks caches the 10 most-recently-visited pages in memory for instant display on the next visit.
 The current page is saved to the cache just prior to it being replaced, ensuring that changes made to the DOM after the initial load will be reflected.

-You can observe cache saving and loading with `turbolinks:snapshot-save` and `turbolinks:snapshot-load` respectively.
+Observe the `turbolinks:before-cache` event if you need to make changes or clean up any state before the page is saved.

 You can clear the page cache at any time by calling `Turbolinks.clearCache()`.

 ## Displaying Progress